mukil/dm4-notifications/README.md

-# DeepaMehta 4 Subscriptions
+# DeepaMehta 4 Notifications

-The DeepaMehta 4 Subscriptions plugin provides developers the base for realizing a thematic publish/subscribe function.
+The DeepaMehta 4 Notifications plugin makes it easy for developers to create persistent notifications across sessions and screens.
+It furthermore takes care that the notifications end up in the recipients _Private Workspace_.

-The publish/subscribe use case is:
+The use case is:

-A user subscribes a tag.
+A user subscribes a topic.
-Items (topics) are tagged.
-The user is notified when a such tagged item is changed.
+The user is notified when the topic is changed.

 Actually the plugin provides:
 *   A *Notification* model (a Topic Type for the _message_)